-- Consumers are planning to spend an average of $179.70 on Easter gifts and celebrations, the highest amount in the survey’s history.
+- Consumers spent an average of $169.79 on Easter gifts and celebrations

-- Easter gifts, food and candy are the biggest drivers of growth this year.
+- Food, gifts and clothing were the biggest drivers of growth this year

 - 2020: How consumers are celebrating Easter amid a pandemic